- News and Events

 A group of researchers from Washington State University created 3D- printing glucose biosensors.
-This aims to help diabetic patients cut down cost involved with expensive treatments and tests.
-These biosensors can be used in wearable monitors, and could lead to improved glucose monitoring for millions of people who suffer from diabetes.
+These biosensors aim to help diabetic patients cut down cost involved with expensive treatments and tests.
+The sensors can be used in wearable monitors and could lead to improved glucose monitoring for millions of people who suffer from diabetes.

-The research, which was led by Arda Gozen and Yuehe Lin who are both from the School of Mechanical and Materials Engineering, has been published in the journal Analytica Chimica Acta.
+The research, led by Arda Gozen and Yuehe Lin from the School of Mechanical and Materials Engineering, has been published in the journal Analytica Chimica Acta.

 Researchers have been working on making non-invasive wearable glucose electronics that will conform to a person’s skin and can monitor the glucose level of bodily fluids, like sweat.
 To make the sensors, manufacturers made use of traditional manufacturing processes like photo-lithography or screen printing.
 Substantial progress was made but there were several drawbacks, including requiring the use of harmful chemicals and expensive clean-room processing as well as creating a lot of waste.

 With 3D printing, researchers at WSU were able to develop a glucose monitor with better stability and sensitivity than those produced by traditional methods.
 The researchers used a method known as direct-ink-writing (DIW), which involves printing “inks” out of nozzles to create intricate and precise tiny scale designs.
 The ink was a nano-scale material (electrically conductive), used to create small and flexible electrodes.
 The technique used allows for precise application of a material, which is printed out in smooth, uniform layers with few defects.
 Hence, increasing the sensor’s sensitivity.
 The tiny sensors were found able to out-perform traditional electrodes in the detection of glucose signals.